Clitoral enlargement methods

-Clitoral enlargement methods are forms of body modification that have the potential to enhance the size of the clitoris and increase sexual pleasure.
+Clitoral enlargement methods are forms of body modification that have the potential to increase the size of the clitoris and enhance sexual pleasure.
 Clitoral enlargement can be accomplished through a variety of means, each potentially having certain side effects and risks.

 The congenital or acquired medical condition known as clitoromegaly or macroclitoris contrasts intentional enlargement of the clitoris, though any abnormal enlargement of the clitoris is sometimes referred to as clitoromegaly.

 Purpose

-A very small clitoris may not get adequate pleasure from sexual acts that can directly stimulate the clitoris, such as the coital alignment technique, and may therefore choose to enlarge the clitoris to increase pleasure.
-Women with normally sized clitorises may wish to increase the size to increase pleasure or to appear more attractive.
-The clitoral pump, like the penis pump, may be used prior to or during masturbation for temporary effect.
-Some testosterone-altered female bodybuilders with enlarged clitorises may better be able to use such techniques.
+There are multiple reasons someone might want to enlarge their clitoris.
+For some, it is a personal aesthetic choice.
+People who think that the size of their clitoris prevents adequate stimulation from sexual acts that can directly stimulate the clitoris, such as the coital alignment technique, may choose to enlarge the clitoris in the prospect that it will be easier to stimulate.

 Methods

 The most common methods of clitoris enlargement are: